 Can I double major or minor in an Isenberg degree?

-You cannot double major in two Isenberg BBA degrees (marketing, management and finance).
+You cannot double major in two Isenberg BBA degrees (accounting, operations and information...

-You cannot double major in two Isenberg BBA degrees (marketing, management and finance).
-However, you can double major with a BBA degree and our BS in Hospitality and Tourism degree.
+You cannot double major in two Isenberg BBA degrees (accounting, operations and information management, marketing, management or finance).
+You can double major with a BBA degree and our BS in Hospitality and Tourism degree.
 Isenberg does not offer a minor.

 Can I get a transcript review to see if I am a good fit and which classes might transfer?